fossabot/Pushnotify/README.md

 Push notification over Pushalot or NotifyMyAndroid for GNU Social

-After running scripts/checkschema.php just add addPlugin('Pushnotify'); to your config and restart daemons.
+After adding addPlugin('Pushnotify'); to your config, run scripts/checkschema.php.
 If you want to take an own logo for Pushalot: addPlugin('Pushnotify', array('logo' => 'http://path.to/logo.png'));

 You find new settings in: